CodeOfArdonia/Tameable/README.md

 This mod provides a configurable system to control which mobs you can tame.

+**Note: Some entities may meet bugs since this mod doesn't rewrite the full AI!**

 ## How to use

 Open file `.minecraft/config/tameable.json`.
 If this file not exists, create it.